WHAT'S HAPPENING at Launch!

 – Train & Engage, practical teaching & training to help students engage with the student body at Purdue and the world for Christ.
 Afterward, go on campus with a partner to engage.

 We hope to provide cultural experiences for international students that are American traditions or just bringing international and domestic students together.
 Some examples are:

-We have a fall bon-fire where we cook over an open fire, carve pumpkins, and do some line dancing.
+We have a fall festival where we cook over an open fire, carve pumpkins, line dancing and more.